Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 \subsection{Main results}

-\cref{fig:utk_results} compares the target accuracies and $\Delta_M$ of the combination of MFD, FH and LBC with three baselines and \ours on the UTKFace dataset with different group-label ratios from 100\% (fully group annotated) to 10 \%.
-We show the similar results on the CelebA dataset in \cref{fig:celeba_results} where group-label ratio is chosen from 100\% (fully group annotated) to 1\%.
-Note that we choose different group-label ratios to the datasets because UTKFace is multi-class and multi-group dataset and CelebA is binary-class and binary-group dataset.
-We also emphasize that the performance comparison of the three baselines and \ours mainly focus on the $\Delta_M$ because we reported the best $\Delta_M$ of each method among models having accuracy more than the accuracy lower bound described in \cref{paragraph: model selection}.
+\cref{fig:utk_results} compares the target accuracies and $\Delta_M$ of the combination of MFD, FH and LBC with three baseline strategies and \ours on the UTKFace dataset with different group-label ratios from 100\% (fully group annotated) to 10 \%.
+We show the similar results on the CelebA dataset in \cref{fig:celeba_results} where group-label ratio is chosen from 100\% to 1\%.
+Note that we choose different group-label ratios to the datasets because UTKFace is multi-class and multi-group dataset, and CelebA is binary-class and binary-group dataset.
+We also emphasize that the performance comparison of the three baselines and \ours mainly focus on $\Delta_M$ because we reported the best $\Delta_M$ of each method among models having accuracy more than the accuracy lower bound described in \cref{paragraph: model selection}.

 In the figures, the ``group-labeled only'' (yellow line) consistently shows much worse accuracies than the baseline methods.
 Especially, when the group-label ratio decreases, ``group-labeled only'' drastically harms accuracy and fairness at the same time.
-The ``random label'' (green line) strategy rarely hurts the accuracies since it uses the full target labels for training, but it shows a drastic drop in $\Delta_M$. ``pseudo-label'' (blue line) performs better than the other baselines.
-However, the classifier errors severely affect the fairness performances, especially in a multi-group scenario (\eg, on UTKFace).
-On the other hand, our \ours shows consistently better performances than other baselines in most cases.
-Particularly on UTKFace, \ours consistently outperforms all methods by successfully handling samples with low confident group predictions.
+The ``random label'' (green line) strategy rarely hurts the accuracies since it uses the full target labels for training, but it shows a drastic drop in $\Delta_M$.
+The ``pseudo-label'' (blue line) performs better than the other baselines, but the classifier errors severely affect the fairness performances, especially in the multi-group scenario (\eg, UTKFace).
+On the other hand, \ours shows consistently better performances than other baselines in most cases, most notably on UTKFace, by successfully handling samples with low confident group predictions.